-The Department of Psychiatry & Behavioral Sciences at Stanford University is seeking a Fellowship Program Coordinator 1 to provide administrative and operational support to the Medical Education Training Programs in the Division of Child and Adolescent Psychiatry and Child Development.
-The Child and Adolescent Psychiatry training programs at Stanford University train participants as clinicians, preparing them to take on leadership roles in Academic Child and Adolescent Psychiatry, Clinical Practice, and Public Service.
-Working under general supervision, the Fellowship Program Coordinator would be expected to maintain confidential residency/fellowship files, grand rounds speaker planning and event management, monitor records of fellow attendance for all required educational activities, including conferences and other didactic experiences, as well as perform general administrative tasks including scheduling, preparing agendas, ordering office supplies and processing reimbursements.
+The Department of Psychiatry & Behavioral Sciences at Stanford University is seeking a Residency/Fellowship Program Coordinator 1 to provide administrative and operational support to the Adult Psychiatry Training Programs.
+Working under general supervision, the Residency/Fellowship Program Coordinator would be expected to maintain confidential residency/fellowship files, grand rounds speaker planning and event management, monitor records of resident/fellow attendance for all required educational activities, conferences and other didactic experiences, as well as perform general administrative tasks including scheduling, preparing agendas, ordering office supplies, and processing reimbursements.
 Under minimal supervision provide administrative and operational support to the residency/clinical fellowship program(s).
 Identify and resolve issues of limited scope within own work area using guidelines and standards.

 - Compile recruitment information, distribute applications, and notify applicants of decisions for interview.

 - Compile reports using knowledge of residency software.
 Enter rank order list, maintain residency matching, resident wish list.

 - Maintain confidential resident/fellowship files and monitor records of resident/fellow attendance for all required educational activities, including conferences and other didactic experiences.